-The second half of the British course will cover the period 1979 right up to 2007 and include the domination of the Labour Party for most of the decade.
-A large part of the course will focus on the Premiership of Margaret Thatcher and her three terms of office in the 1980s and beyond.
-There will be a mix of politics, economics and also Britain's position in the world with regard to foreign affairs.
+Topics will cover Macmillanis

+government and the Profumo

+Affair, through to Wilson and

+Heathis domination of British

+politics in the 1970s.
+There will

+be lots of social aspects to the

+course such as The Swinging

+60isi and the changing roles of

+The second half of the British

+course will cover the period 1979

+right up to 2007 and include the

+domination of the Labour Party

+for most of the decade.
+A large

+part of the course will focus on

+Thatcher and her three terms of

+office in the 1980s and beyond.

+also Britainis position in the world

+There will be a mix of politics,

+with regard to foreign affairs.